Rohit4429/email-campaign-laravel-vue/README.md

 then click to send campaign button to send your predefined template to user contact

 If you need CSV file then I have already uploaded a demo file in the project, you can download it.
 [Click Here](https://github.com/Rohit4429/email-campaign-laravel-vue/blob/main/CSV_demo_data.csv)

+## Video Zip

+if you need to see working on this application download this video [Click Here](https://github.com/Rohit4429/email-campaign-laravel-vue/blob/main/video_demo_zip.zip)